-Introduced in 1986 as an alternative to buying an airplane or using charter, fractional ownership allows you to share the cost of owning and operating an aircraft with others.
+Introduced in the 1980s as an alternative to buying an airplane or using charter, fractional ownership allows operators to share the cost of owning and operating an aircraft with others.
 Charter and membership services differ from fractional ownership because in both instances you’re paying to fly on someone else’s aircraft, instead of taking ownership of the airplane.

 A fractional aircraft management company

 The number of shares purchased in a fractional ownership transaction depends on how often you’ll plan to fly.
 You can purchase as little as one-sixteenth share – which gives you give 50 hours of use per year – or as much as one-half share, which gives you 400 hours.
 Under a fractional ownership program, you purchase shares of a single aircraft and have access to a particular fleet.
 If your particular aircraft isn’t available when you request it, the fractional aircraft management company can offer you another one from their fleet.

 Availability isn’t always guaranteed.
 Fractional owners may be subject to blackout dates during periods of peak demand.
 Also, fractional aircraft users often have to wait to take unplanned trips.
 It’s difficult and oftentimes impossible to plan day-of trips because providers frequently require a minimum eight hours’ notice to guarantee an aircraft’s availability.